 You bet that I am aiming to see more of Estonia in the future, as well as the other two Baltic countries.
 If I may say so as well, I am ecstatic that I was able to see this enchanting place before it becomes too touristic (given how “our” praises would soon reach everybody’s ears! *wink*)

 With that in mind, I absolutely recommend spending your European vacation in Tallinn.
 After all, if you’re already visiting Helsinki in Finland, you can easily reach it in a matter of 2 hours!

 - 1 Tallinn Day Trip

 » How to get to Tallinn from Helsinki?

-Rest assured, if you plan to make a day trip to Tallinn, the ferry line does 7 trips daily from each port; so for my case, it was easy for me to book a seat at around 8AM to Tallinn and then go back to Helsinki come 7PM.
+Rest assured, if you plan to make Tallinn day trip, the ferry line does 7 trips daily from each port; so for my case, it was easy for me to book a seat at around 8AM to Tallinn and then go back to Helsinki come 7PM.

-At the moment, they have 3 modern ships that do the Helsinki-Tallinn route, namely: the M/S Star, M/S Superstar, and M/S Baltic Qeeen.
+At the moment, they have 3 modern ships that do the Helsinki-Tallinn route, namely: the M/S Star, M/S Superstar, and M/S Baltic Queen.